oss/rutgers-repotools-2/README.md

 However, it's best to avoid using exceptions and fix the broken dependencies properly.

-### repocheck
+### repocheck (do we need this?)
 Does sanity checks on the repositories for a given distribution version.
 More specifically, it checks to make sure that there are no packages newer in stable than in testing (and, optionally, newer in testing than in unstable).

-### populate-rpmfind-db
-Updates or rebuilds from scratch the RPM database.
-This information is then used by rpm2python to display repository and package information in the Rutgers web interface.

-Note that rebuilding from scratch assumes the existence of a running Koji server.

-### rebuild-repos
+### rebuild-repo (Implemented)
-This script can recreate all of the publish repositories from scratch.
-This uses the Koji API to get the latest packages from a specific tag/repository.
-Then, this creates symlinks from Koji's packages directory into a temporary directory.
-Finally, this then creates repository metadata in the temporary directory.
-The new repository is then transfered from the temporary location into the actual repository.
+This script will regenerate the published repository for a specific koji tag.
+First, this uses mash to create the repo for a koji tag into a temporary directory (the directory is the same name as the koji tag it is making the repo for.
+Then, asssuming mash succeeded, the old repository is renamed to "\<tag\>-test" and the newly generated repository is remaned "\<tag\>-current".
+If for whatever reason the newly generated repo is bad, you can just use the old one.
+The "\<tag\>-temp" repository gets deleted after each successful run of mash.
+This script is used by pullpackage and pushpackage.

 For more information about where these directories are located, see the configuration file.

-### rpmdb-backup
+### rpmdb-backup (Implemented)
 This is a simple rotating backup script for the rpmfind database.
 The location of the backups and the total number of backups to keep should be specified on the command line; however, the cron job pulls this information from the config file and runs it automatically.
 You can run it by hand if you know what you're doing!

-### koji-backup
+### koji-backup (Implemented)
 This dumps the PostgreSQL Koji database and saves it as a backup.
 Like the rpmdb-backup script, it takes its arguments from the command line, but the cron job automatically uses information from the configuration file by default.